mrange/pt_src3/README.md

 ![Nerds playing games](images/motorola_inside.JPG)
 > Mårten (Lance) holding his beloved calculator, Johan (Jez) is playing some game.

-Because Gurgelkvack'92 was fun we followed up next summer with Motorola Inside'93.
+Because Gurgelkvack'92 was fun we followed up next summer with Motorola Inside'93 that Impulse and [NoCrew](https://demozoo.org/groups/2220/) organized together.

 Here [Excellence in Art](https://demozoo.org/sceners/2101/) released his [TalkTalk](https://demozoo.org/productions/59421/) demo which because I thought was outstanding not only because it used a version of my player, or that it was released at our lame party although it certainly helped.